neurosis69/chia-sync-test/README.md

 ## Other performance improvements

-- If applicable, place the blockchain db on ramdisk
+- If applicable, place the blockchain db on ramdisk during fullsync